mujafferakeel/translation/README.md

 Per‑language leaderboards (zoom) and distributions (strip plots):

+Full tables for each language are generated under `reports/`.
+See the index: `reports/leaderboard_by_language.md`.

 ### Per‑language charts — zoomed leaderboards + strip plots

 Arabic — leaderboard (zoom) and strip plot